NamtaoProductions/namtao-com/src/site/notes/Misusing Macros for Fn and profit.md

 # IS AVAILABLE
 # AT COMPILE TIME

 Arbitary code execution while compiling is an extremely clever trick that LISP had figured out in the 1950s.
-    Are there any LISP programmers in today?
-Anyone written LISP?
-For bonus points, anyone been Paid to write lisp, like I was at a startup bank 10 years ago?
-    *put hand up*
-    *shade eyes and look at the back row*
-    "What did you write?"
-    *click to next slide*

----
- ---

-## THERE IS NO
-## AUDIENCE PARTICIPATION
-## IN THIS TALK

-    *shake head*
-    Come find me afterwards!

----
 # MACROS ARE AMAZING